hoya012/deep_learning_object_detection/README.md

 *2019/march* - update figure and code links.
 *2019/april* - remove author's names and update ICLR 2019 & CVPR 2019 papers.
 *2019/may* - update CVPR 2019 papers.
-*2019/june* - update CVPR 2019 papers and dataset paper.
+*2019/june* - update CVPR 2019 papers and dataset papers.
 *2019/july* - update BMVC 2019 papers and some of ICCV 2019 papers.
 *2019/september* - update NeurIPS 2019 papers and ICCV 2019 papers.
 *2019/november* - update some of AAAI 2020 papers and other papers.